|

-Create an animated cursor from several images |
+• Creating the animated cursor from these images

 An animated cursor is composed of several frames that are displayed in sequence to produce the animation, each frame containing a different image.
-To get more information about cursors, see this topic: What
+To get more information about cursors, see this topic: What is a cursor.

 In this tutorial, we'll see how to make a new animated cursor project from several static images.
 Each image will be used as a frame in the animated cursor.
 This methode is useful when you have created the animation using an external application and generated a list of images.